Florida college reinstates marching band suspended after hazing death

-The band, which has performed at the Super Bowl, Grammy Awards and presidential inaugurations, had been suspended since November 2011 when 26-year-old drum major Robert Champion collapsed and died after a football game in Orlando, Florida.
+The band, which has performed at the Super Bowl, Grammy Awards and presidential inaugurations, had been suspended since November 2011 when 26-year-old drum major Robert Champion collapsed and died on a bus after a football game in Orlando, Florida.

 His death prompted an investigation into the band's long history of physically abusive hazing and the resignation of several prominent school officials.